Nek5000/NekDoc/source/quickstart.rst

 .. topic::  foo.usr

    Contains user specific code to initialize solver, set source terms and boundary conditions or to manipulate solver internals.
+   For more information see the :ref:`case_files_usr`.

 .. topic::  foo.his

    Contains probing points.
+   For more information see :ref:`features_his`.

 .. topic::  foo.f00000